 A skills gap is the difference between the skills your organization needs to successfully execute strategy and those present in your current workforce.

-A skills gap analysis can help you identify where those gaps exist.
+A skills gap analysis is a plan for addressing gaps that exist within your organization.
 Then you can plan a way to close them—whether that’s through training, hiring, or outsourcing.

 When should you conduct a skills gap analysis?